mindstorm38/debug-sensor/README.md

 * An identifier to help you find it easily

 To add a segment, just click on the `+` square, this will add a segment with a default type to `Unsigned Byte`.
-Then a segment configuration panel open with multiple fields and buttons : the first text field is its identifier, the second drop-down menu is for selecting its type, "Remove" button to remove the segment and the last "x" button to close the segment configuration panel.
+Then a segment configuration panel open with multiple fields and buttons : the first text field is its identifier, the second drop-down menu is for selecting its type, `Remove` button to remove the segment and the last `x` button to close the segment configuration panel.

 The number displayed at the bottom of the segment's square is the last value collected during the curernt session.